Extremum Seeking Controlled Wiggling for Tactile Insertion: Abstract

 \section{Abstract}

-When humans perform insertion tasks such as inserting a cup into a cupboard, routing a cable, or key insertion, they wiggle the object and observe the process through tactile and proprioceptive feedback.
-While recent advances in tactile sensors have resulted in tactile-based approaches, there has not been a generalized formulation based on wiggling similar to human behavior.
-Thus, we propose an extremum-seeking control law that can insert four keys into four types of locks without control parameter tuning despite significant variation in lock type.
-The resulting model-free formulation wiggles the end effector pose to maximize insertion depth while minimizing strain as measured by a GelSight Mini tactile sensor that grasps a key.
-The algorithm achieves a 71\% success rate over 120 randomly initialized trials with uncertainty in both translation and orientation.
-Over 240 deterministically initialized trials, where only one translation or rotation parameter is perturbed, 84\% of trials succeeded.
-Given tactile feedback at 13 Hz, the mean insertion time for these groups of trials are 262 and 147 seconds respectively.
+When humans perform \mgn{complex} insertion tasks such as \mgn{pushing} a cup into a cupboard, routing a cable, or \mgn{putting} a key in a lock, they wiggle the object and \mgn{adapt} the process through tactile feedback. \mgn{A similar robotic approach has not been developed}. \mgn{We} study an extremum seeking control law that wiggles end effector pose to maximize insertion depth while minimizing strain measured by a GelSight Mini sensor. \mgn{Evaluation is conducted} on four \mgn{keys featuring complex geometry} and five \mgn{assembly} tasks \mgn{featuring basic geometry}.

-\section{INTRODUCTION}
+On keys, the algorithm achieves 71\% success rate over 120 trials with 6-DOF perturbations, 84\% over 240 trials with 1-DOF perturbations, and 75\% \mgn{over 40 trials} initialized with vision. \mgn{It} significantly outperforms a baseline optimizer, CMA-ES, \mgn{that replaces wiggling with random sampling}\mgn{.
+When tested on a state-of-the-art assembly benchmark featuring basic geometry, it achieves 98\% over 50 vision-initialized trials.
+The benchmark's most similar baseline, which was trained on the objects, achieved 86\%.} \mgn{These results, realized without contact modeling or learning, show that closed loop wiggling based on tactile feedback is a robust paradigm for robotic insertion.}

+\section{Introduction}

 Imagine inserting a cup into a crowded cupboard.
 There are many objects in the way of where you want to put the cup, but somehow as the cup is inserted, they are pushed aside and the cup is placed in the appropriate location.
 A similar process occurs when routing a cable through a hole or inserting a key into a lock.
-We call such insertion problems crowded, through, and direct, respectively, and note that humans can accomplish all of them from a young age but robots still struggle.
-Further, general-purpose robots will need to solve such problems frequently.
+Humans can accomplish all of them from a young age but robots still struggle.
+Further, general-purpose robots will need to solve such problems frequently, from peg-in-hole tasks featuring simple geometry, to more complex ones like key insertion.
+Key insertion offers unique challenges compared to the traditionally studied peg-in-hole because locks contain numerous internal contact surfaces which are difficult to model.